What is Recovery Point West Virginia?

 THE RECOVERY POINT FAMILY OF ORGANIZATIONS HAVE A PROVEN RECORD OF SUCCESS SINCE 2011: Statistics show that 68% of our alumni remain abstinent for at least one year after completing the program.
 This is roughly five times the national average for successful recovery from alcohol and drug addiction in traditional facilities.

 Our programs save lives and restore individuals to their families and communities.
 These programs take the client from detox to sustained recovery.
 Our program is long and intensive, so it is not for everyone, but it is effective in helping many find lasting, meaningful recovery from addiction.

-Instead of relying on outside professional counselors as staff, we utilize in-house Peer Mentors – graduates who have recently completed the program and thus may serve as successful role models of recovery.
+Instead of relying on outside professional counselors as staff, we utilize in-house Peer Mentors – alumni who have recently completed the program and thus may serve as successful role models of recovery.
 These Peer Mentors are uniquely qualified to facilitate meetings and classes, provide peer-to-peer support and guidance, and model appropriate social and life skills.
 Residents form a therapeutic community that operates on the principles of peer mentoring, group conscience, and consensus decision-making.
-The community emphasis on taking personal responsibility for one’s actions – through self-discipline and accountability to the to the peer group – provides the primary catalyst for change for the recovering alcoholic/addict.
+The community emphasis on taking personal responsibility for one’s actions – through self-discipline and accountability to the peer group – provides the primary catalyst for change for the recovering person with substance use disorder.